tasmota/docs/docs/Zigbee.md

 #### 4. Set the Zigbee bindings

 This will tell the device to send attributes readings to the coordinator.
-Coordinator has always address `0x0000`.
+Coordinator's address is always `0x0000`.

 ```json
 ZbBind {"Device":"HueMotion","Endpoint":2,"ToDevice":"0x0000","ToEndpoint":1,"Cluster":"0x0001"}